DamienThomp/music-app-uikit/README.md

 - Artist Page
 - Playlist add/remove
 - Artist follow/unfollow
-- Player (which will only play previews if available, Spotify ain't free)
+- Player (which will only play previews if available)

 ## Screenshots